 GeneCards Summary for APOBEC3C Gene

-APOBEC3C (Apolipoprotein B MRNA Editing Enzyme, Catalytic Polypeptide-Like 3C) is a Protein Coding gene.
+APOBEC3C (Apolipoprotein B MRNA Editing Enzyme Catalytic Subunit 3C) is a Protein Coding gene.
+Among its related pathways are Formation of the Editosome and Gene Expression.
 GO annotations related to this gene include poly(A) RNA binding and hydrolase activity, acting on carbon-nitrogen (but not peptide) bonds, in cyclic amidines.
-An important paralog of this gene is AICDA.
+An important paralog of this gene is APOBEC3D.

 UniProtKB/Swiss-Prot for APOBEC3C Gene